-Mr. Shah has served as our Interim President and Chief Executive Officer since April 2017.
+Mr. Shah has served as our President and Chief Executive Officer since March 2017.
 Previously, he served as our Chief Financial Officer since December of 2013.
 Prior to that he served as a consultant and acting Chief Financial Officer for us from June 2012 to December 2013.
 From 2010 to 2012, Mr. Shah served as Director, Health Care Investment Banking for Citigroup Inc., where he was responsible for managing client relationships and executing strategic and financing related transactions for clients focused in life sciences.
 From 2004 to 2010 Mr. Shah was employed with Credit-Suisse, last serving in the capacity as Vice President, Health Care Investment Banking Group.
+Mr. Shah currently serves on the Executive Advisory Board of the Chemistry of Life Processes Institute at Northwestern University.
 Mr. Shah received a M.B.A. from Carnegie Mellon University Tepper School of Business and M.S. and B.S. degrees in Biomedical Engineering from Northwestern University.

 Robert J. Wills, Ph.D. has been a member of our Board of Directors since March 2015 and has been Chairman of the Board since October 2015.
 Dr. Wills spent over 25 years at Johnson & Johnson, most recently as Vice President, Alliance Management, Janssen Pharmaceutical Companies of Johnson & Johnson, before his retirement from the Company.
 He was responsible for managing strategic alliances for the Pharmaceutical Group worldwide, which included an active role in the negotiations of these alliances.
 Previously, he served as Senior Vice President Global Development, where he was responsible for the R&D pipeline and a member of the R&D Board of Directors.
 In addition he served on several of the commercial Operating Company Boards and key pharmaceutical group decision-making committees.
 Dr. Wills began his career at Hoffmann-LaRoche where he spent 10 years in several roles of scientific responsibility.
 Dr. Wills holds a B.S. in Biochemistry and an M.S. in Pharmaceutics from the University of Wisconsin and a Ph.D. in Pharmaceutics from the University of Texas.